mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 ## Current Situation

-- Deep Security is securing (simulated) on-premise instances.
-- Since you want to move to the Vision One platform you start with integrating Deep Security with the platform.
-- You want to get the benefits of XDR for your environment.
+- Deep Security secures instances in an on-premise environment simulated for this scenario, to which you want to add the XDR capabilities provided by Vision One.
-- You want to utilize the Service Gateway for Smart Protection Network and Active Update functionalities.
+- You start by integrating Deep Security into the platform and connect it to a service gateway for Smart Protection Network and Active Update capabilities.

 ## Integration Workflow